OgreCodes/DjangoPython3.Docker/README.md

 ## Structure

-- Dockerfile
-- docker-compose.yml
-- README.md

-- requirements.txt - pip configuration for Django server

-- code/ - This is where your django project will live
-- mysql-confd/ - Customize your MySQL Server here
-- mysql-data/ - MySQL data files.
+    requirements.txt - pip configuration for Django server code/ - This is where your django project will live mysql-confd/ - Customize your MySQL Server here mysql-data/ - MySQL data files.
-- nginx-sites-available/ - NGinx site configuration
+    nginx-sites-available/ - NGinx site configuration
-- supervisor-confd/ - Startup configuration for Nginx and uWSGI
-- www/ - Static files served by Nginx
+    supervisor-confd/ - Startup configuration for Nginx and uWSGI www/ - Static files served by Nginx

 ## Basic Setup